 World War II veterans, now in their late 80s and 90s, don’t hop up the way they used to, especially after sitting for awhile.
-Guys like Paul Wilbur, who joined the U.S. Marines at age 17, just two months after the Japanese attack at Pearl Harbor brought our country into the war.
+Men such as Paul Wilbur joined the U.S. Marines at age 17, just two months after the Japanese attack at Pearl Harbor brought our country into the war.

-The U.S. Marines, from World War II to the Global War on Terror.
+There are U.S. Marines from World War II to the Global War on Terror.
 No, I didn’t get a picture.
 But I will.

 The rest of the day on Sept.
 13, the conference will offer two workshops at each session, with attendees choosing which they’d like to take in:

 Lunch is at noon, and the annual meeting at 1:30 p.m.
 There will be book vendors and organizations with displays.
-The cost for the conference is $40 for Maine Genealogical Society members, $50 for non-MGS members.
+The cost for the conference is $40 for Maine Genealogical Society members, $50 for nonmembers.
 Add $15 for luncheon.
-Send check to MGS, ℅ Celeste Hyer, 69 Loop Road, Otisfield, ME 04270-6456.
+Send check to Maine Genealogical Society, ℅ Celeste Hyer, 69 Loop Road, Otisfield, ME 04270-6456.

-If you are not a member of MGS, you may send $25 dues with your registration.
-In addition to saving $10 on registration, you may purchase MGS publications at discount at the conference.
+If you are not a member of the Maine Genealogical Society, you may send $25 dues with your registration.
+In addition to saving $10 on registration, you may purchase Maine Genealogical Society publications at discount at the conference.

-To obtain more information or sign up online, visit www.maineroots.org.
+To obtain more information or sign up, visit www.maineroots.org.

 For information on researching family history in Maine, see Genealogy Resources under Family Ties at bangordailynews.com/browse/family-ties.
 Send genealogy queries to Family Ties, Bangor Daily News, P.O.
 Box 1329, Bangor 04402, or email firstname.lastname@example.org.